 There was a LOT of vitriol and criticism of this movie within the non-generational Daemonolatry community when it came out.
 I generally roll my eyes when people criticize movies like this because movies are fiction and the simple fact is that the idea of supernatural demons scares a lot of people.
 Not to mention daemons have been used as plot devices to scare the pants off of primarily Judeo-Christian audiences since the nineteen-sixties at least.
 That’s not going to change.
 The sooner occultists accept this and move on, the more they can save their outrage for things that matter, like racial and gender inequality or the skyrocketing prices of housing.

-I have only recently gotten around to seeing this film after certain friends – generational friends – who loved it, kept prodding me to see it – and the truth is: I wasn’t expecting to like it at all because I also had close friends who hated the movie with a passion.
+I have only recently gotten around to seeing this film after certain friends – generational friends – who loved it, kept prodding me to see it – and the truth is: I wasn’t expecting to like it at all because I also had close friends who hated the movie with a passion due to the stigma of mental illness that the film perpetuated – which is a fair criticism.

 I already had it set in my mind that it was likely stupid, contrived, and rehashed nonsense as I’d heard it compared to The Exorcist and Rosemary’s Baby – both fun yarns in their own right.